 Essays and Non-Fiction

-Blog posts and other non-fiction articles will not (often) come with specific content warnings; please assume that this entire blog is a multitude of references to and reflections on the above.
-I do tag my posts (queer, genderlessness, depression, anxiety) so please consider this as much as an individual warning as you are likely to get (exceptions being discussions on suicide or abuse, which I generally add extra warnings for).
+Blog posts and other non-fiction articles will not (often) come with specific content warnings; please assume that the non-fiction posts of this blog may be a multitude of references to and reflections on the above.
+I do tag my posts, so please consider this as much as an individual warning as you are likely to get (exceptions being discussions on suicide or abuse, which I generally add extra warnings for).

 As a writer and a reader who has triggers, I want to further the practice of content advisories in published fiction.
 I certainly believe in giving readers the ability to make the best possible choices about the media they consume, and as a producer of media I need to be part of that dialogue.

-I write about diverse queer characters with mental illness who have, as much as I can depict it, the full experience of being a queer person with mental illness in the world.
-Stories may or may not contain depictions of or references to fantastical racism (lifeism), racism, misogyny, homophobia (internalised and otherwise), transphobia, magic-as-sexual-assault, sexual assault, violence, mental illness, oppression.
-I will warn for this in the posts accompanying individual stories (if not the book itself).
+I write about autistic, queer, disabled characters with mental illnesses who have, as much as I can depict it, the experience of being a queer autistic with mental illness in the world.
+Stories may or may not contain depictions of or references to fantastical racism, misogyny, heterosexism, cissexism, monosexism, allosexism, aromisia, magic-as-sexual-assault, sexual assault, violence, self-harm, suicidal ideation and anything listed above I forgot to mention down here.
+I will advise for this in the posts accompanying individual stories if not inside the book itself.

 I’m not an erotica writer and don’t anticipate writing explicit sex scenes, but my characters will engage in open and explicit discussions of sex, sexuality, safe sex, sexual desires and sexual practice/experience.
-(This is why.)
-I won’t post story-specific warnings for this because I am thoroughly against Western society’s habit of blanketing sexual discussion in a notion of inappropriateness.
+I won’t post detailed advisories for this because I dislike Western society’s habit of blanketing sexual discussion in a notion of inappropriateness, but I will indicate if there is somewhat more than work-acceptable sexual references in a piece.

 I hope this little detour helps you engage in my writing as safely as you can.